 Facing the Pit of Evil

-In this article from the Winter 2019 edition of Today's Christian Doctor, David Stevens, MD, MA (Ethics) shares when we follow our human nature, we are tempted by a desire to bunker down and protect ourselves from evil.
+In this article from the Spring 2019 edition of Today's Christian Doctor, David Stevens, MD, MA (Ethics) shares when we follow our human nature, we are tempted by a desire to bunker down and protect ourselves from evil.
 The Bible tells us to flee this temptation, but just as importantly, we should also fight evil.

-by David Stevens, MD, MA (Ethics)
+David Stevens, MD, MA (Ethics)

 I never imagined I would be standing at the “Gates of Hell,” but I did so a few weeks ago at Caesarea Philippi.